How much do I get for mileage if I'm self-employed?

-Use 5 or more cars at the same time, like in fleet operations
+- Use five or more cars at the same time, like in fleet operations

 If you want to use the standard mileage rate for a car you own, you must choose to use it in the first year the car is available for use in your business.
 Then, in later years, you can choose to use either the standard mileage rate or actual expenses.

-Usually, you can't deduct daily transportation expenses incurred in traveling between your residence and a work location.
+Usually, you can't deduct daily expenses for traveling between your home and work.
 These are nondeductible commuting expenses.
 However, there are exceptions.